 Tier 1 Talented Abilities

-- Soul Leech makes your Shadow Bolt, Soul Fire and Touch of Chaos spells heal you for 10% of the damage dealt.
+- Soul Leech makes your Shadow Bolt and Soul Fire spells heal you for 10% of the damage dealt.

 - Harvest Life drains life from all enemies within 15 yards.